jneb802/More-Ore-Deposits/More Ore Deposits/Package/README.md

 - Adds small silver ore deposit to the Mountain biome
 - Adds small blackmetal ore deposit to the Plains biome
 - Adds gold ore item that drops from gold ore deposit.
 Gold ore can be smelted for gold coins.
+- Ore drop rates are configurable in configuration manager
 - Translated in all 36 Valheim languages

 ## Instructions